-Refinancing is the absolute gold standard when it comes to borrowing secured money at the lowest interest rate possible.
+Refinancing is the absolute gold standard when it comes to borrowing money at the lowest interest rate possible.
 This is because secured financing offers the most competitive interest rates, which allow borrowers to maximize on substantial savings.
 This can come in handy if borrowers have high credit card balances or other loans that reduce necessary monthly cash flow because of high interest payments.
 There are many more reasons a borrower may choose to refinance their existing mortgage but it always depends on the final cost analysis and whether the savings and benefits make sense.

 Reasons to refinance your current mortgage